by Susan Flantzer © Unofficial Royalty 2016

 King Edward IV and Elizabeth Woodville had ten children:

-Henry VI returned from Scotland in 1464 and took part in an ineffective uprising.
+Henry VI returned from Scotland in 1464 and participated in an ineffective uprising.
 In 1465, Henry was captured and taken to the Tower of London.
 His wife Margaret of Anjou, exiled in France, wanted to restore the throne to her husband.
 Coincidentally, King Edward IV had a falling out with his major supporters, his brother George, Duke of Clarence and Richard Neville, 16th Earl of Warwick, known as the Kingmaker.
 Margaret, Clarence, and Warwick formed an alliance at the urging of King Louis XI of France.
 Edward IV was forced into exile, and Henry VI was restored to the throne on October 30, 1470.

-Edward and his brother Richard, Duke of Gloucester (later King Richard III) fled to Burgundy where they knew they would be welcomed by their sister Margaret, who was the wife of Charles the Bold, Duke of Burgundy.
+Edward and his brother Richard, Duke of Gloucester (later King Richard III) fled to Burgundy where they knew they would be welcomed by their sister Margaret, the wife of Charles the Bold, Duke of Burgundy.
 The Duke of Burgundy provided funds and troops to Edward to enable him to launch an invasion of England in 1471.
 Edward returned to England in early 1471 and killed Warwick at the Battle of Barnet.
 The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where Henry VI’s son Edward, Prince of Wales was killed.

 Henry VI was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from Edward IV.
 Edward’s brother George, Duke of Clarence was eventually found guilty of plotting against Edward, imprisoned in the Tower of London, and privately executed on February 18, 1478.
 Tradition says he was drowned in a butt of Malmsey wine.
 King Edward IV did not face any other Lancastrian rebellions.
 His only rival was Henry Tudor, the future King Henry VII, who was living in exile, would eventually return to England and defeat Edward’s brother King Richard III, the last Yorkist king, at the Battle of Bosworth Field and to become the first Tudor king.

-Had King Edward IV lived longer, perhaps he would have become one of England’s most powerful kings.
+Had King Edward IV lived longer, he may have become one of England’s most powerful kings.
 He died on April 9, 1483, a few weeks before his 41st birthday.
 His cause of death is not known for certain.
 King Edward IV was buried at St. George’s Chapel at Windsor Castle close by his rival King Henry VI.
 King Edward IV was briefly succeeded by his 12-year-old son as King Edward V, one of the Princes in the Tower, whose fate is unknown.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.